vuevert/Vert-Core/README.md

 ## How to use it

-You can use Vue-Enterprise in two ways:
+You can use Vert in two ways:

-1. Install Vue-Enterprise as a npm package and import to your project.
+1. Install Vert as a npm package and import to your project.
 You only use its api, and everything else is under your control.

 2. Download this project as the template.
 Everything is prepared by us.
 Brand new start.